 The L.R.
 Baggs Session DI acoustic preamp has two primary functions in the form of an analog saturation control and multi-band compression.
-In short, these features give your acoustic guitar a post-production, recording-studio tone quality that can be primarily described by two characteristics.
+In short, these features give your acoustic guitar a post-production, recording-studio tone quality that I'd describe as follows:

 - Tighter and more focused signal

 Multi-band compression and saturation knobs are what control these two tone-shaping components, where they can both be used independently of one another or at the same time.

 Using the multi-band compression

 The multi-band compression is responsible for creating the tighter, smoother, and more focused EQ.
 As mentioned, this results in your acoustic guitar having a "post-production" tone quality, like you would expect from an acoustic guitar on a professionally-mixed album.

 The Comp EQ knob is what controls this feature.

 Depending on your acoustic guitar rig setup, you'll want to start by experimenting with the Comp EQ control by itself (turn the saturate knob all the way down for now).

 Use the following steps to find your acoustic guitar's ideal compression spot: